 There’s nothing like the smell of homemade bread.
-I love it hot out the oven, the crusty end bits broken off, eaten warm with a smear of butter.
+I love it hot out the oven, the crusty end bits broken off, eaten warm with slick of olive oil or salted butter.
 Adding to the charm of this twisted olive bread is it’s shape and the woody aroma of rosemary.
 It feels very Italian.

 Let’s talk a little about the dough.
 Most often, when I make bread, I opt for a slow overnight proofing.
 A chilled rest in the fridge is the simplest way to improve both the taste and texture of bread.
 The next morning, once the dough has come to room temperature, I add the flavourings and shape.
 It’s casual and rather rustic.
 No two loaves ever look the same, each one having its own particular character and charm.
 After the second proofing, it’s into a hot oven to bake.
 To encourage a quick initial rise and good crust, I slide a roasting tin filled with about 2 cups of of ice cold water into to oven, on the very bottom shelf.
 This step isn’t essential but it’ll take your bread making skills up a notch.